Skip to main content

 Users receive email notifications when:

-• They are mentioned
+• They are individually mentioned

 • Someone replies to their comment